OctoD/tiinvo/docs/modules/array.md

 An unsafe cast to a type.
 Use it if TypeScript gives you a terrible headache.
 Note that this operation is not type safe, since no conversion occurs at runtime.
+If you want a real type conversion, use map instead.

 **`template`**